AdobeDocs/experience-platform.de-DE/help/data-science-workspace/jupyterlab/analyze-your-data.md

 ### Erstellen eines neuen Notebooks

-Klicken Sie in der [!DNL Adobe Experience Platform] Benutzeroberfläche auf die Registerkarte &quot;Datenwissenschaft&quot;im oberen Menü, um zum Data Science Workspace zu gelangen.
-Klicken Sie auf dieser Seite auf die [!DNL JupyterLab] Registerkarte, die den [!DNL JupyterLab] Starter öffnet.
-Sie sollten eine ähnliche Seite sehen.
+In the [!DNL Adobe Experience Platform] UI, click on the Data Science tab in the top menu to take you to the Data Science Workspace.
+From this page, click on the [!DNL JupyterLab] tab which will open the [!DNL JupyterLab] launcher.
+Sie sollten eine Seite sehen, die der folgenden ähnelt.

 ![](../images/jupyterlab/analyze-data/jupyterlab_launcher.png)

-In unserem Tutorial verwenden wir [!DNL Python] 3 im Jupyter-Notebook, um zu zeigen, wie Sie auf die Daten zugreifen und sie untersuchen können.
+In our tutorial, we will be using [!DNL Python] 3 in the Jupyter Notebook to show how to access and explore the data.
 Auf der Startseite stehen Beispielnotizen zur Verfügung.
-Wir werden das Retail Sales Rezept für [!DNL Python] 3 verwenden.
+We will be using the Retail Sales recipe for [!DNL Python] 3.

 ![](../images/jupyterlab/analyze-data/retail_sales.png)